Tuqz/helion-old/README.md

 $ cmake . -G "CodeBlocks - MinGW Makefiles" -DCMAKE_CXX_COMPILER=g++

 Tech demos are built optionally if you supply "-DBUILD_TECH_DEMOS=true" to that command.
 Once you run this the first time, you just need to do "cmake ." to update the makefiles.

+Pro tip: to get an out-of-source build, run from a subdirectory:

+$ cmake .. -DBUILD_TECH_DEMOS=true